shirtsgroup/physical_validation/doc/userguide.rst

 As an alternative to the strict test, the `physical_validation` suite offers the non-strict version.
 In this case, the mean and the standard deviation of the sample are calculated and compared to the expected values.
-To make the test easily interpretable, a distinct temperature :math:`T_\mu` and :math:`T_\sigma` is associated to each of the two moments.
-They represent the temperature at which the sample mean and width would be physically expected.
+To make the test easily interpretable, two distinct temperatures :math:`T_\mu` and :math:`T_\sigma` are estimated from the kinetic energy distribution.
+They represent the temperature at which the sample mean and standard would be physically expected.
-An error estimate computed via bootstrapping is given for each of the temperatures, giving information on the statistical significance of the results.
+An error estimate computed via bootstrapping of the provided kinetic energy samples is given for each of the temperatures, giving information on the statistical significance of the results.

 For more details about the difference between the strict test and non-strict test, please